 Before attempting any further analysis of the mechanism by which the attack progresses, let us develop a familiarity with some technical aspects regarding program execution and memory management functions.

 Process Memory

-When a program is executed, its various compilation units are mapped in memory in a wellstructured manner.
+When a program is executed, its various compilation units are mapped in memory in a well-structured manner.
+Figure.
+1 represents the memory layout.

-Fig. 1.1 Represents the Memory Layout.